MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/reference.md

 *  Dark yellow background: JS request.
 *  Green background: image request.

-Requests have squares in the top-left corner.
-A darker-blue square in the top-left of a request means it's a higher-priority request.
-A lighter-blue square means lower-priority.
+Requests have squares in the top-left corner:
+*  A darker-blue square in the top-left of a request means it's a higher-priority request.
+*  A lighter-blue square means lower-priority.

 For example, in the previous figure, the **photo-gallery** request, in the top left corner of the **Network** section is higher-priority.

 Requests might have lines on the left and right sides, and their bars might be split into two colors.
-HEre is what these lines and colors represent:
+Here's what these lines and colors represent:

 *  The left line is everything up to the `Connection Start` group of events, inclusive.
 In other words, it's everything before `Request Sent`, exclusive.